 A lot of first-timers in a spa are often nervous about what to expect.
-Spa etiquette, and Vichy shower etiquette in particular isn’t complicated.
+Spa etiquette and Vichy shower etiquette in particular aren’t complicated.
 There’s no need to feel nervous, but it helps to be prepared so you know what to expect.

 Vichy showers are incredibly relaxing and refreshing.
 Hydrotherapy offers some unique health benefits, it’s different to a hands-on massage therapy session and as such there are some different steps to the process.

 There are some basic dos and dont’s when it comes to having a Vichy shower and how to behave in a spa.
 Please take note of the following.